By Michael Lanza

 Little wonder that the nation’s third national park, designated in 1890, sees enormous demand for wilderness permits and that most available permits get claimed months in advance.
 Unquestionably one of the 10 best backpacking destinations in America, its sprawling backcountry abounds in classic High Sierra scenery: high passes overlooking a sea of rocky peaks, meadows alive with wildflowers, and too many stunning mountain lakes, creeks, and waterfalls to count.

-After numerous trips in Yosemite since my first more than three decades ago—including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog—my biggest lesson has been that every time I believe I’ve seen the best that Yosemite has to offer, I take another trip and discover I was wrong.
+After numerous trips in Yosemite since my first more than three decades ago—many of them during the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog—my biggest lesson has been that every time I believe I’ve seen the best that Yosemite has to offer, I take another trip and discover I was wrong.

 How to Get a Walk-in Yosemite Wilderness Permit

-Traditionally, Yosemite, like most large, wilderness parks, issued walk-in, or first-come wilderness permits only in person no more than a day in advance of starting a backpacking trip—and set aside about 40 percent of daily trailhead quotas for walk-in permits.
-Given the high demand for those permits in summer, they were hard to get and some people would be dissuaded from attempting it because of the uncertainty of success and the cost and time commitment to traveling there and the uncertainty of success.
+Traditionally, Yosemite, like most large, wilderness parks, also issued walk-in, or first-come wilderness permits only in person no more than a day in advance of starting a backpacking trip—and set aside about 40 percent of daily trailhead quotas for walk-in permits.
+Given the high demand for those permits in summer, they were hard to get and many people would naturally be dissuaded from attempting it because of the cost and time commitment to traveling there and the uncertainty of success.

-However, due to the pandemic, in 2020 the park began issuing walk-in permits online only and up to 15 days in advance through a rolling lottery—and has continued that policy in 2021.
-That enables backpackers who didn’t apply months ago to plan about two weeks out from a trip and arrive at the park with the assurance of having a permit reservation.
-The online permit application is otherwise the same form used for reserving a permit months in advance.
+But for 2022, the park is issuing 40 percent of wilderness permits online from seven days to three days before the trip start date, also at recreation.gov/permits/445859.
+That enables backpackers who didn’t apply months ago to plan a trip about a week out from a trip and arrive at the park with the assurance of having a permit reservation.

 Find more information at nps.gov/yose/planyourvisit/wildpermits.htm.